uureel/batocera.pro/README.md

 in the background & you can Alt+Tab between them, <br>
 & also use EmulationStation with them running.
 Some will <br>
-be available in ports in emulationstation too, and the steam/lutris/heroic<br> container version has it's own Arch Container Emulationstation system menu<br>
+be available in ports in emulationstation too, and the steam/lutris/heroic<br> container has a separate Arch Container Emulationstation system menu<br>
 <br>
 <br>
 Most of these apps are official AppImages <br>